In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 But you don’t have to be an academic or initiated into the mimetic theory to understand it.
 Imitation is constant, the scapegoat mechanism is a ubiquitous temptation, and violence is wrong.

-These relatively simple insights have unlocked the meaning of novels, ancient myths, religious traditions, and the behavior of each of us in our daily lives.
+These simple insights have unlocked the meaning of novels, ancient myths, and religious traditions.
+They have also clarified the behavior of each of us in our daily lives.
+Today, academics around the world are building on Girard’s work to better understand our world.

 Their work provides the foundation for resolving conflicts, violence, and wars that have plagued humanity for so long.
+Imitatio, a not-for-profit association, is committed to the providing support to promote this continued development in the humanities.

 Preaching peace and Theology and Peace work with the theological implications of mimetic theory for Christian educators.

-At The Raven Foundation, we use Girard’s insights to expose the scapegoat mechanism in current events, political situations, romantic relationships, rivalry at work, religious conflict, and showbiz.
+At The Raven Foundation, we use Girard’s insights to expose the scapegoat mechanism in current events and political situations.
+We also explore it in romantic relationships, rivalry at work, religious conflict, and showbiz.
+The mimetic theory is important for anyone seeking more stability and

 building more peaceful personal, religious, political, and international relations.